-While the heating and plumbing systems are being installed, the home's exterior siding, roofing, and windows will be installed.
+While the HVAC and plumbing systems are being installed, the home's exterior lath and stucco, roofing, and windows will be installed.
 Once the plumbing, heating and electrical trade partners have completed their work, the framing trade partner will do the 'back-out' work.
-This includes the installation of any dropped ceilings, soffits, lower level and basement walls, and other framing corrections.
+This includes the installation of any dropped ceilings, soffits, and other framing corrections.
 Once this has been completed, your house is ready for the rough-in inspections as required by local building regulations and Community Builders.